1. What is the Wildlife Rehabilitator Grants Program?

 Books (you must list the name/s of the books to help assessors)

-Consumable items (maximum limit of $1,500 per applicant)
+Consumable items (maximum limit of $1,500 per applicant - no stock piling)

-Appropriate medications for animal first aid and / or prescribed by a veterinarian
+Appropriate medications for wildlife first aid and / or prescribed by a veterinarian practitioner

 Vaccinations or booster costs for lyssavirus